 Open to: All majors

-ANKARA, TURKEY: Ho_ Geldiniz—Welcome to Turkey, an Ancient Land, bridging two continents.
+Istanbul, Turkey— Hosh Geldiniz - Welcome to Turkey, an ancient land, bridging two continents.
 Grand Valley offers you an exciting program of study and travel.
-From your accommodation in the center of Turkey’s bustling capital, walk a few blocks to view the treasures of the Hittites or stroll through the ancient citadel.
-Go shopping in the covered market or visit the tomb complex of Ataturk, founder of the modern nation.
-A short distance from Ankara lies the ancient site of Troy, Ephesus, the center of early Christianity, the Aegean sea, and magnificent Istanbul.
+From your accommodation in the center of Turkey’s most historic city, walk a few blocks to view the treasures of the Byzantines or stroll through Topkapi, palace of Ottoman sultans.
+Go shopping in the Grand Bazaaror visit the Egyptian Spice Market.
+Take a ferry ride up the Bosporus or the Golden Horn.
+A short distance from Istanbul lies the ancient site of Troy, Ephesus, the center of early Christianity, the Aegean sea, and Gallipoli.
 In addition to these and many other wonders, the warm, friendly people of Turkey will leave the most lasting impression of your visit.
-Faculty asso-ciated with Middle East Technical University (METU) will teach MES 383.
-METU is one of the region’s most prestig-ious institutions, and its excellent facilities will be available to participants.
+Faculty associated with Bilgi University will teach MES 383.
+Bilgi is one of the region’s most prestigious institutions,

 May 1 - June 4, 2015 (5 weeks)